Quantitative theory of magnetic interactions in solids: Introduction

 One of the more efficient ways to evaluate the delicate balance between band formation and spin-pairing, relies on DFT and the invention of efficient methods for solving the electronic structure of solids, so that measured magnetic moments can be reproduced with good accuracy.
 These calculations are often referred to as {\it ab-initio}, indicating that they are carried out without experimental input.
-Results from {\it ab-initio} theory are shown in Fig.2, where a comparison is made to experimental results for the four ferromagnetic elements listed above, as well as for the ferromagnetic, hexagonal compound Fe$_2$P. This compound has Fe atoms occupying two distinct crystallographic sites, a tetrahedral and an octahedral site, and neutron scattering measurements have revealed that the magnetic moments of these sites is quite different.
-As Fig.2 shows, {\it ab-initio} theory reproduces the measured magnetic moments with good accuracy.
+Results from {\it ab-initio} theory are shown in Fig. \ref{fig2}, where a comparison is made to experimental results for the four ferromagnetic elements mentioned above, as well as for the ferromagnetic, hexagonal compound Fe$_2$P. This compound has Fe atoms occupying two distinct crystallographic sites, a tetrahedral and an octahedral site, and neutron scattering measurements have revealed that the magnetic moments of these sites are quite different.
+As Fig. \ref{fig2} shows, {\it ab-initio} theory reproduces the measured magnetic moments with good accuracy.
 The moments for Fe$_2$P are particularly interesting since they reveal a delicate balance between band formation and interatomic exchange energy, resulting in very different moments for Fe atoms situated on different crystallographic sites.
-The results shown in Fig.2 actually reveal a rather typical accuracy of theory based on DFT, at least when it comes to reproducing magnetic moments.
+The results shown in Fig. \ref{fig2} actually reveal a rather typical accuracy of theory based on DFT, at least when it comes to reproducing magnetic moments.
+Based on 2935 calculations, Ref. \cite{PhysRevX.11.011031} shows the predictive power of spin polarized density functional theory (combined with cluster-multipole expansion) by reproducing the experimental magnetic configurations with an accuracy of $\pm0.5\mu_{B}$.
 Notable difficulties of DFT based theory are however found for correlated electron systems, where multiconfiguration effects become important, something we will also discuss in this review.